 There is a perfect storm coming in the industrial metals and battery minerals sectors being driven by the green energy and clean technology revolution.
 Underinvestment and low demand throughout the previous decade have brought the markets to a tipping point where entire industries are scouring the planet looking for secure, reliable sources of high-quality critical minerals and raw materials, that are the basic building blocks of the clean-energy revolution underway.

 This is particularly important as companies look to diversify and secure their supply chains.
 Brazil is currently ranked as the third most-important country for critical battery metals in the world, behind only China and Australia.
 It is a natural jurisdiction to help diversify the clean-energy, supply-chain imbalances currently in the Americas and Europe.
-With a fully-licensed, construction-ready graphite mine, scheduled to be in production in 2022, South Star is perfectly positioned to be a key player and part of the long-term solution with secure, high-quality industrial minerals and battery metals for the clean energy revolution.
+With a fully-licensed graphite mine currently in production, South Star is perfectly positioned to be a key player and part of the long-term solution with secure, high-quality industrial minerals and battery metals for the clean energy revolution.

 Mr. Pearce is an entrepreneur and founding partner with more than 20 years of experience in planning and managing complex operations throughout the Americas.
 He has a wide range of consulting, advisory and capital markets experience including technical services, project & asset development, business administration & incorporation services, deal origination, M&A advisory, market & benchmark studies, valuation services, corporate advisory services and risk assessment.
 Richard has been based in Sao Paulo, Brazil since 2008, and is a native speaker of English as well as being fluent in Portuguese and Spanish.
 Country experience includes Canada, United States and most countries throughout Latin America.
 He is also a Qualified Person (QP) as defined by NI 43-101.